keploy/community-blog/cl81h8obd06qq63nvhpqy9cum.md

 ### **What are the common architectural styles for APIs?**

-* **REST (Representational State Transfer)**: A flexible style that separates the concerns of API consumers and providers, supporting formats like JSON and XML.
+* **REST API**: A flexible style that separates the concerns of API consumers and providers, supporting formats like JSON and XML.

-* **RPC (Remote Procedure Call)**: Requires calling specific procedures on a remote server, which can result in tight coupling between API consumers and providers.
+* **RPC API**: Requires calling specific procedures on a remote server, which can result in tight coupling between API consumers and providers.

-* **Event-driven/Streaming**: Delivers responses triggered by events rather than requests, suitable for real-time updates and asynchronous communication.
+* **Event-driven API** : Delivers responses triggered by events rather than requests, suitable for real-time updates and asynchronous communication.

 ### **How do you choose the right API for a specific project?**